Our SEMH Partnership brings together expertise from CAMHS, School Nursing, Education Psychology, Multi-Agency Support Service and Early Help.

 Portsmouth City Council offers a variety of packages to support the delivery of Personal, Social and Health Education (PSHE).
 For more information and to purchase see the traded services website.

 Family hubs run across Portsmouth and now provide support to children and families up to the age of 19, including summer holiday programmes.
-For more details see the council’s website.
+For more details see the Portsmouth City Council website.

 The Portsmouth Local Offer is for children, young people and their families with a special educational need or disability